-Late Drop-Off Fees (except for CSPP families): All children must arrive by 8:45 AM.
+Late Drop-Off Fees: All children must arrive by 8:45 AM.
 We understand that there may occasionally be special circumstances which hinder your child from arriving by 8:45 AM.
-If that is the case, please call the office as soon as possible to inform the staff.
-If the reason for the late arrival is other than a medical or another service-type appointment (see section Delayed Arrival Due to Appointments), a late drop-off fee will be issued to the parent.
-If a family receives 3 late drop-off fees during the school year (July 1 - June 30), a meeting with an administrator and/or the child's Master Teacher may be required to work together to create a plan of action.
+If that is the case, please call the ECELS leadership team as soon as possible to inform the staff.
+If the reason for the late arrival is other than a medical or another service-type appointment (see Delayed Arrival Due to Appointments section), a late drop-off fee will be issued to the parent.
+If a family receives 3 late drop-off fees during the school year (July 1 - June 30), a meeting with a leadership member and/or the child's Master Teacher may be required to work together to create a plan of action.
 The late drop off fees are \$1.00 for every minute past 8:45 am.